 In virtually all cases, people — the clients, the entrepreneurs, a patriarch or matriarch — don’t know the kinds or how many kinds of expertise they need.
 They are most likely to turn to a financial professional for advice, but one advisor with one particular skill can’t possibly provide the scope of expertise they need, especially when the client is a small business owner or a high net worth individual.
 So what a lot of individuals wind up with is a potpourri of advisors — a stockbroker for investments, an accountant for taxes and an insurance salesman.
 But as capable as each might be, they labor under a distinct disadvantage that compromises their efforts — no one sees the whole picture, how needs and goals and challenges collide in that client’s financial kaleidoscope.

 In fact, HBK — HBK CPAs and Consultants and HBKS Wealth Advisors — has been developed around the concept of gathering into the firm the many disparate types of expertise that clients with complex financial requirements need.
-And the organization is structured to encourage interaction among what today is more than 400 professionals.
+And the organization is structured to encourage interaction among what today is hundreds of professionals.

 We try not to talk of the client here as “my client,” because clients don’t belong to any individual advisor; they are the firm’s clients.
 We take a collaborative, team-based approach, working together to deliver whatever expertise or combination of expertise required to address a particular client objective or challenge.